cdl-geneseo/geneseo-dictionary/R/RA-ing.md

 # RA-ing

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : RA-ing

 Created by  Unknown User (lav4), last modified on Oct 28, 2008

 (v.) \r-a-ing\ Performing the duties of an R.A. &quot;Nancy's RA-ing in Wyoming Hall next year.&quot; Source: Geneseo Dictionary 2006.
 Dinki.